top of page

 Psychiatric and Expanded Services (1962 - late 1970s)

-The hospital population peaked in the mid-1950s, with an average of approximately 2500 residents daily (not including Wacol Repatriation Pavilion patients) and 700 staff.
+The hospital population peaked in the mid-1950s, averaging approximately 2500 residents per day (excluding Wacol Repatriation Pavilion patients) and 700 staff.
 However, by the late 1950s, the efficacy of large-scale, all-purpose institutions for the treatment of mental illness began to be questioned.
-It was recognised that patients became institutionalised to the extent that living in large institutions perpetuated their mental disorders and did not assist them to recover.
+It was recognised that patients became institutionalised to the extent that living in large institutions perpetuated their mental disorders and did not assist them in recovering.
 The Division of Mental Hygiene within the Health Department embarked on a program of expanding acute psychiatric beds in general hospitals and transferring elderly senile patients from mental hospitals to nursing homes.
-This resulted in a decline in the number of patients at Goodna, and in 1960 Director Basil Stafford was able to report that, for the first time, the hospital had an excess of beds.
+This resulted in a decline in patient numbers at Goodna, and in 1960, Director Basil Stafford reported that, for the first time, the hospital had an excess of beds.
 The complex began to develop a different role.
 No longer did it cater for every type of patient from every part of the state; instead, the majority of inmates were long-term chronic patients.

 The new Mental Health Act of 1962 emphasised the integration of psychiatry with other services and placed a greater emphasis on voluntary admission.
-The complex became known as Brisbane Special Hospital at this time, but in 1969 it was re-named Wolston Park Hospital.
+The complex was known as Brisbane Special Hospital at this time; in 1969, it was renamed Wolston Park Hospital.

 With the reduction in long-term patients at the hospital, the old farm ward buildings at the northern end of the site were repurposed in 1965 as a new alcohol rehabilitation centre, known as the Wacol Rehabilitation Centre.
 Alcoholics had been patients at Wolston Park since the Inebriates Act of 1892 allowed for their admission to designated institutions; however, there had been no specific facilities for them.